FOGO stands for Food Organics Garden Organics. It is a convenient and is an environmentally-friendly way for you to dispose of your organic waste.

-That means that along with garden waste, you will be able to put all food waste in your garden bin to be turned into compost.
+Along with garden waste, you can put all food waste in your garden bin (now known as FOGO bins) to be turned into compost.
 This will include:

 - meat, bones and seafood